dsanson/dsanson.github.com/302s2012/assignments/_posts/2012-04-18-midterm-study-guide.markdown

 section: assignments
 published: true
 excerpt: |
+    **EDITED TO REFLECT PROGRESS IN LECTURE**.
 The midterm is on Wednesday, April 25th, in class.
 It will be closed book and closed notes.
 I will supply blue books.
 Be sure to bring a pen or pencil.

 ---

+**QUESTIONS 21 THROUGH 25 HAVE BEEN REMOVED TO REFLECT OUR PROGRESS THROUGH THE MATERIAL IN LECTURE.**

 The midterm is on Wednesday, April 25th, in class.
 It will be closed book and closed notes.
 I will supply blue books.
 Be sure to bring a pen or pencil.